Suspect Goes On Wild Joyride In $350K Truck Belonging To DJ Marshmello

 A pursuit ensued, with the driver jumping onto the southbound 101 Freeway.
 California Highway Patrol officers took over the chase.

 The pursuit aired on KCAL9.
-DJ Marshmello’s manager, who had dropped the truck off at the dealership to be serviced, posted video of the pursuit to social media.
+DJ Marshmello’s manager Moe Shalizi, who had dropped the truck off at the dealership to be serviced, posted video of the pursuit to social media.

 Officers unsuccessfully tried to stop the truck using a PIT maneuver and a spike strip before the driver exited the freeway in the San Fernando Valley and began circling surface streets.